Fritz Weidner: Style

 Eventually, after 1905, he developed some liking for modernism, where stucco and basic decorative elements were reduced to a minimum on a facade.

-Fritz Weidner was appreciated as an architect having a vision and the aesthetic values of his buildings are still appreciated today.

 Life after 1914

 After the outbreak of World War I, Fritz Weidner volunteered for military service.
 Due to his age, he was not admitted to active service and was sent to the Reichsmarine, serving as an architect: he was stationed in Flanders to rebuild war damaged buildings on the coast.
 He then moved to Lyck (Ełk) and Lötzen (Giżycko), which suffered heavy destruction during the war in East Prussia.

-In 1920, he returned to Bromberg, decided to live in the city despite the exodus of the German population, linked to the return of Bydgoszcz to the Second Polish Republic.
-Albeit his positive expectations, the unstable economic situation combined with the outflow of German capital was not favourable for city construction investments.
+In 1920, he returned to Bromberg, deciding to live in the city despite the exodus of the German population, linked to the return of Bydgoszcz to the Second Polish Republic.
+Despite his positive expectations, the unstable economic situation combined with the outflow of German capital was not favourable for city construction investments.

 In 1937, he left Bydgoszcz with his wife and settled in Hamburg.
 Initially, they lived with their older son Hans, but moved in 1939 to their own flat.
 During World War II, Fritz and Alice moved to their daughter's house, Margarete Bublitz, in Wysoka, near Schneidemühl (Piła).
-Thanks to this, they avoided the tragic fate of many inhabitants during the allied air raids on 24–30 July 1943, when their Hamburg apartment was flattened.
+Due to this, they eluded the allied air raids on 24–30 July 1943, when their Hamburg apartment was flattened.